jhbforlife/hackbright/reactnative-layouts-challenge/README.md

 > ### <sub>IMPORTANT</sub> <br> Read this before you start
 >
-> This behavior isn’t pictured in the reference image but you should make sure that the ? button sticks to the bottom-right corner of the page for Challenge 3.
+> This behavior isn’t pictured in the reference image but **you should make sure that the `?` button sticks to the bottom-right corner of the page for Challenge 3**.